 2. Don’t Plagiarize

 Plagiarism is a no-go, end of story.
-Always cite sources where you’re using data that isn’t yours or when you’re using other people’s content without adding your own value or take on it.
+Always cite sources where you’re using data that isn’t yours or when you’re using other people’s content without adding your own value or take on it (and even then, it’s typically best to cite the original source).

-There are lots of plagiarism checkers out there that will help you with this, and I recommend picking at least two (as some will often pick up things that others miss).
+There are lots of plagiarism checkers out there that will help you with this, and I recommend picking at least two (as one might pick up on something the other missed).

 3. Don’t Write Content That’s Too Long Or Too Short

-Content should be neither too long nor too short.
-The ideal length will depend on the topic and the platform you’re writing for.
+The ideal length of a piece of content will depend on the topic and the platform you’re writing for.
 If you’re writing content for your own website, you can usually gauge the ideal length by seeing what other people write (although this is not a fool-proof method).

 If you’re writing for clients, they’ll typically give you guidance on their preferred length.